Askar Simitko

-Askar Simitko, alternative spellings use "Asghar Smitko", or "Asghar Simko" (1953 – January 28, 1996) was a Kurdish Iranian heroin smuggler and intelligence contractor operating in Turkey.
-He was found tortured and shot dead by unknown agents.
+Askar Simitko, alternative spellings use "Asghar Smitko", or "Asghar Simko" (1953 – January 28, 1995) was a Kurdish Iranian heroin smuggler and intelligence contractor operating in Turkey.

-Background

-As of September 1985, he was dwelling in Istanbul.

-At the same time, he was threatened by the Iranian Intelligence Organization.

-In 1993, he applied for asylum in a third country.

-On January 15, 1996, he and his partner Lazım Esmaeili, were abducted by unknown persons when they left the casino of Polat Renaissance Hotel in Yeşilköy, İstanbul at local time 03:45 or 03:30.
-On January 28, 1996, villagers found the corpses of the two in Kerev Creek, Silivri, about 60 km far from İstanbul.
+On January 14, 1995, he and his partner Lazım Esmaeili, were abducted by unknown persons when they left the casino of Polat Renaissance Hotel in Yeşilköy, İstanbul at local time 03:45 or 03:30.
+On January 28, 1995, villagers found the corpses of the two in Kerev Creek, Silivri, about 60 km far from İstanbul.